NVIDIA/NeMo/examples/multimodal/speech_llm/README.md

 }
 ```

-The `question` field in the manifest is optional, and you can put a list of questions in a file then set `++model.data.train_ds.question_file=<path to to question file>` to ask the dataloader to randomly pick a question from the file for each audio sample.
+The `question` field in the manifest is optional, and you can put a list of questions in a question file then set `++model.data.train_ds.question_file=<path to to question file>` to ask the dataloader to randomly pick a question from the file for each audio sample.
 This is useful for training with multiple prompts for the same task.
 If neither `question` field nor `question_file` is provided, the dataloader will use a default question `what does the audio mean?` for all aduios.
 During inference, it is best to have the `question` field in the manifest.

 ### Training